 3. Do keyword research

 So, let’s say for example, that I decide I want to make a recipe on Easy Peasy Foodie for ‘blue cheese, kale and mushroom salad’ (yuck, yes I know – for illustration purposes only, I promise!)
-So, I type those keywords in to the keyword tool and guess what?
+So, I type those keywords in to the keyword tool on SEO Book and guess what?
 No one is searching for blue cheese, kale and mushroom salad – crazy!
 So, I know if I create that recipe, I am unlikely to get any page views from search engines.

 But let’s broaden the search a bit and instead search for ‘blue cheese salad’ – aaaaah now we have LOTS of searches.
 Now I can sort this by clicking on the arrow next to US Monthly or UK monthly (annoyingly it does those separately, so you might want to look at both).
 And I can see some great ideas for recipes here: ‘blue cheese, walnut and pear salad’ gets lots of searches, as does ‘blue cheese and steak salad’ and ‘blue cheese potato salad’ looks to be the most popular search of all.
 So now I know if I create one of these salads I have a much better chance of getting some search engine traffic.
 But wait, keywords is only half of the equation, you also have to look at your competition…

 Just because something gets a lot of searches, doesn’t mean Google is going to send them all your way!
 Because, guess what?
 There are some much bigger players out there who, if they have a post on the same keywords as you, will rank higher.
 So, if you want to do well on Google, the trick is to find something that gets a decent number of searches but has relatively little competition from the big players.